-The certification of self-insurance will be issued upon receipt of the security deposit, and the appropriate excess insurance binder.
+If approved, the self-insurance certification will be issued upon receipt of the security deposit, and the appropriate excess insurance binder.
 The effective date of certification will be the date the certification is issued, or a later date specified by the applicant.